timnicolas/bomberman/README.md

 make create_dmg
 ```

-To get more infos about the makefile commands
+ℹ️ To get more infos about the makefile commands
 ```bash
 make help
 ```